Gaurang111/Vegetable-Classification/README.md

 ## Web Application

+1. **Start by selecting:** Begin the process by choosing to either upload a picture or take one using the camera.

 <img src="images/1.png" width=800>

+3. **Choose picture:** Select an image from local storage, then click "Add" to initiate the prediction process.

 <img src="images/2.png" width=800>
 <img src="images/3.png" width=800>

+3. **Take picture:** Open the camera, capture an image, and click "Add" to predict the vegetable.

 <img src="images/4.png" width=800>
 <img src="images/5.png" width=800>

+4. **Add vegetable name manually:** Optionally, manually input the vegetable's name.

 <img src="images/6.png" width=800>

+5. **Hit get recipe button:** Trigger the recipe recommendation by clicking the "Get Recipe" button.
+Receive a list of recipes along with video links associated with the identified vegetable.
+Explore nutritional facts about the vegetable from the U.S. Department of Agriculture's official website.

 <img src="images/7.png" width=800>